changdaeoh/BlackVIP/README.md

 sh synthetic_bm_easy.sh 0.9 0.4 0.01 0.01  # spurious correlation = 0.8
 sh synthetic_bm_hard.sh 0.9 0.4 0.01 0.01  # spurious correlation = 0.9

-# other methods can be carried out similarly to the above.
+# other methods can be runned similarly to the above.
 ```

 ### ablation study